Own-Data-Privateer/hoardy-web/tool/README.md

 will mirror all pages those URLs start with `https://archiveofourown.org/works/` and all their requisites, but the pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be mirrored first.

-Finally, there is also the `--boring` option, which allows you to load some input `PATH`s without adding them as roots, even when no `--root-*` options are specified.
+Finally, there is also the `--boring` option, which allows you to load some input `PATH`s without queuing them as roots, even when no `--root-*` options are specified or specified `--root-*` options say those reqres should be taken as roots.
 E.g., the following

 ```